willyfh/visualtorch/README.md

 This poject is available as open source under the terms of the [MIT License](https://github.com/willyfh/visualtorch/blob/update-readme/LICENSE).

-Originally, this project was based on the [visualkeras](https://github.com/paulgavrikov/visualkeras) (under the MIT license).
+Originally, this project was based on the [visualkeras](https://github.com/paulgavrikov/visualkeras) (under the MIT license), with additional modifications inspired by [pytorchviz](https://github.com/szagoruyko/pytorchviz), and [pytorch-summary](https://github.com/sksq96/pytorch-summary), both of which are also licensed under the MIT license.

 ## Citation